rsaarelm/sodna/README.md

 * `sodna_util.c` can't read font sheet pngs processed with optipng due to limits in `stb_image`.
-* The centered, pixel-perfect canvas scaling does not work right on a tiling window manager like i3wm after calling `sodna_resize`.
 * Due to [bug](https://bugzilla.libsdl.org/show_bug.cgi?id=2736) in
   SDL2, pressing caps lock when Sodna window is out of focus can make the caps lock state reported by Sodna inconsistent with the